apex/up/docs/07-guides.md

 ## Accessing Lambda Context

-Traditional AWS Lambda functions a provided a context object which contains runtime information such as API Gateway user identity.
+Traditional AWS Lambda functions provided a context object which contains runtime information such as API Gateway user identity.
 This information is exposed as JSON in the `X-Context` header field in Up as shown here:

 ```js
 const http = require('http')